Henry Boldero1

 Last Edited=2 Mar 2011

-He fought in the First World War, where he was mentioned in despatches.1 He gained the rank of Lieutenant-Commander in the service of the Royal Navy, in command of H.M.S.
+He fought in the First World War, where he was mentioned in despatches.1 He gained the rank of Lieutenant-Commander in the Royal Navy, in command of H.M.S.
 Liberty.1 He was Grave and memorials unvieled in 1919 at Stopham and Holy Trinity Brompton.3

 Child of Lt.-Cdr.
 Nigel Kenneth Walter Barttelot and Dorothy Maud Kay